jasonicarter/MLND_capstone/Capstone_proposal.md

 - http://www.investopedia.com/terms

 ### Solution Statement
-_(approx. 1 paragraph)_

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).

----
-TODO: clean up

 For this project, your task is to build a stock price predictor that takes daily trading data over a certain date range as input, and outputs projected estimates